hollaa/Csharp-dev/readme.md

 ### Potential future improvements
 The list of the potential future improvements is already prioritized as written in the points.
-- Ensure that the input from the user is an integer
-- Check whether there are more than 1 number inserted, if not, stop the program.
 - Find more efficient solutions
 - Add support for additional input types, such as CSV and JSON files
 - Develop user interface